Treer/POpp/README.md

 #### Options:

  * -nl, --nLF
-  - Use LF for newlines
+  - Use LF for newlines.

  * -nc, --nCRLF
-  - Use CRLF for newlines
+  - Use CRLF for newlines.

  * -ns, --nSource
-  - _[Default]_ Determines LF or CRLF for newlines by what the source file uses
+  - _[Default]_ Determines LF or CRLF for newlines by what the source file uses.

- * -q, --quiet
-  - Suppresses console error messages and info messages

  * -s, --sensitive, --casesensitive
   - The msgids inside curly-brace-references are matched case-insensitively